Oscar “Blue” Ramirez

 🌍 A discussion that transcends borders

 The Italian proposal joins a debate that has already taken place in countries such as France, Belgium, and Austria, where the use of the full-face veil is restricted in public spaces.
+However, in Italy the issue touches particularly sensitive nerves: a country where millions of Muslim immigrants live together, and where religious identity is an essential part of the fabric social.

+The Italian Parliament will discuss the initiative in the coming weeks.
 If approved, it would be one of the most controversial laws of the Meloni era and could set a new precedent on the balance between individual freedom, security, and religious coexistence in Europe.

 ⸻